Hyperdeformation

-In nuclear physics, hyperdeformation is theoretically predicted states of an atomic nucleus with extremely elongated shape and very high angular momentum.
+In nuclear physics, hyperdeformation is theoretically predicted states of an atomic nucleus with an extremely elongated shape and a very high angular momentum.
 Less elongated states, superdeformation, have been well observed, but the experimental evidence for hyperdeformation is more limited.
 Hyperdeformed states correspond to an axis ratio of 3:1.
 They would be caused by a third minimum in the potential energy surface, the second causing superdeformation and the first minimum being normal deformation.
-Hyperdeformation is predicted to be found in 107Cd.
+Hyperdeformation is predicted to be found in excited states of 107Cd especially.